Henonicks/Guiding-Light-code/README.md

 ## CLI mode

 The CLI mode is built into the rest of thhe program.
 By compiling the bot, you compile the CLI alongside it.
 In this mode the bot doesn't handle events, neither does it start.
 This mode is used to set the bot up and create/delete slashcommands.
-It supports history but it doesn't have autocomplete because I couldn't figure it out.
+It supports history, but it doesn't have autocomplete because I couldn't figure it out.
 When you enter the CLI mode, you're logged into a pseudo-user - `guidingLight`, the release mode user and `curiousLight`, the development mode user.
 The input line looks something like this:

     guidingLight>